acecconato/Discordjs-EasyCommands/README.md

 - Allow you to **create** a **command** **quickly**, **without difficulties** and in **object-oriented** programming by extending our Command class.
 - Create many (or one!) **subcommand**(s) in a Command.
 - Provided with :
-  - An **HELP command** which automatically detects new commands and list them by category (who can be customized)
+  - TODO: An **HELP command** which automatically detects new commands and list them by category (who can be customized)
-  - A **Logger** for register the logs in a file and possibility to display them in the console in a beautiful-way

 **Commands**